Data Plane Audit Logs

 origin

-Specifies the reason/event that resulted in the creation of the log file.
+Describes the reason or event that caused the creation of the log file.
+It can have the following values:

 version